opendihu/optimization/cuboid_muscle/readme.md

 ## Setup
 - A dummy cuboid muscle geometry.
-- Solver comprises hyperelasticity solver for the prestretch and both mechanics solver + fastmonodomain solver for the contraction.
+- BSolver comprises hyperelasticity solver for the prestretch and both mechanics solver + fastmonodomain solver for the contraction.
 - It uses the CellML model "hodgkin_huxley-razumova".
 - No preCICE involved.